You will grow out of that

 When I started working, and even during my degree, superiors and teachers often told me, "You will grow out of that soon enough," referring to my fascination with exploring technologies that were either uncommon or deemed impractical.
 Those remarks lingered in my head for quite some time.

 I describe myself as a tinkerer—not in real life, as I am as clumsy as they come, but in the digital domain.
-I love finding new tools, trying out different Linux distros, and experimenting with new vulnerabilities or technologies.
-This curiosity for understanding the new drives my personal improvement at work.
+I love discovering new tools, experimenting with different Linux distros, and diving into emerging technologies and vulnerabilities.
+This curiosity is what fuels my personal growth and keeps me engaged with my work.